Household Composting FAQs

 -

-Buckets are sealable and clean even when kept indoors.
+Buckets are sealable and suitable for indoor use, even in flats.

 This is one of the main reasons members switch from council food waste bins.